AriFordsham/GHCWiki/sebastian-and-simon.md

 - #15532: Levity polymorphism and ANF
   - We talked about it with Richard and came to the understanding that it would probably work, but entail refactorings of Core to Core passes which assume they can just let-bind everything.
   - Also we shouldn't worry about it until we need it.
 But it's a logical next step after we have unlifted datatypes, otherwise there is no chance of code re-use.

-- #17270: `Origin` annotations should be consistent about TH
-  - Faintly related: #14838, #14899.
-Should we warn about TH?
-Probably guard it behind a flag.
-Off by default?
-SG thinks so.
-This code is generated potentially in another library by a different user.
-Also compiler performance

 ## Epics